Leonard Tsipa

-Leonard "Aghahowa" Tsipa (born 25 January 1982) is an international Zimbabwean football striker that plays in the Zimbabwe Premier Soccer League side CAPS United F.C.
+Leonard Tsipa (born 25 January 1982) is a Zimbabwean former international footballer.

 Club career

-In 2002, together with his CAPS teammate Blessing Makunike, he went to Serbia, to play with FK Javor.
+In early 2003, together with his CAPS teammates Blessing Makunike and Mike Temwanjera, he went to Serbia, to play with FK Javor Ivanjica.
 They played in the 2002–03 First League of Serbia and Montenegro but the club finished 12th and was consequently relegated to the second league for the following season.
 After not getting much chances to play, both returned to CAPS United F.C., where they achieved major success by winning, in 2004 and 2005, the Zimbabwe Premier Soccer League titles.
 He played most of his career with CAPS, the exceptions were only his spell in Serbia in 2003, and when he played one season in 2008 with previous year Zimbabwean champions Dynamos F.C. managing to finish that season runners-up, however the goal that season was the CAF Champions League where they reached the record semi-finals in 2008 edition.
 For the 2011 season he moved to the 2010 Zimbabwean champions Gunners F.C.
-In 2015, he moved back at Caps United fc and he still in Caps United to date.
+In 2015, he moved back at CAPS United.

-Tsipa usually plays as a striker or as a winger.

-National team
+International career

 By May 2011 Leonard Tsipa has played five matches for the Zimbabwean national team and scored one goal.